dece-saneas/test-takeya-consulting/README.md

 1. Clone this repository and set up the local environment.
 2. Change the remote repository to your own public repository (do **not** delete commit history)
 3. Implement the required features described below.
-4. Push all changes to your public repository.
+4. Push all changes to your public repository and let us know the repository URL.

 ## 3. Specifications